PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 ### Keeping the Litter Tidy

 Leaving organic litter in your garden doesn’t mean it has to look messy.
-You can still create a beautiful, neat and tended-to garden while implementing some of these strategies.
+You can still create a beautiful, neat, and tended-to garden while implementing some of these strategies.

 Shapes are good visual breakers.
-Raking leaf littler into piles around shrubs, or into small ‘compost style’ areas provides definition.
-You might also mix in your garden litter with store-bought bark mulch to give a good surface.
+Raking leaf litter into piles around shrubs, or into small ‘compost areas' provides definition.
+You might also mix in your garden litter with store-bought bark mulch for a neater look.

 Heavier, denser plants such as Dahlias will hide leaf litter better than open plants such as Rudbeckia, so you can tailor this to suit your garden.